Spectral Appearance of Self-gravitating Disks Powered by Stellar Objects: Universal Effective Temperature in the Optical Continuum and Application to Little Red Dots: Introduction

 We propose that a more self-consistent picture is one in which the outer $Q\sim 1$ disk produces the optical/red bump, while the inner standard accretion disk is ``hollowed out" (see schematic in Figure \ref{fig:schematics}).
 Revisiting the long-standing idea that star formation in the AGN disk can deplete mass inflow, we argue that this process can naturally suppresses variable X-ray and UV radiation from the inner disk.
 In our picture, the observed UV emission instead arises from stellar populations in the extended optically thin cloud beyond the optically thick self-gravitating disk, which connects with nuclear stellar environments and emits stellar radiation that is \textit{not} reprocessed into a thermal continuum.
-The boundary between these regions has a universal $T_{\rm eff}\sim 4500$K, while additional emission lines may arise from both the optically thick disk and the surrounding optically thin material.
+The boundary between these regions has a universal $T_{\rm eff}\sim 4500$K, while additional emission lines may arise from surrounding optically thin material directly outside the optically thick region.
 Together, these elements provide a coherent explanation for the distinctive optical properties of LRDs.
 While \citet{Thompson2005} first presented disk models with $\dot{M}$ being depleted inwards, their application was aimed at ultraluminous infrared galaxies (ULIRGs) and employed dusty opacities, allowing $R_{\rm out}$ to extend to large radii and thereby producing much FIR emission.
 In contrast, dust-free opacity prevents $R_{\rm out}$ from drifting to large scales and avoids the FIR-bright regime, enabling star-forming disk models to remain consistent with the appearance of LRDs.